-- (1) Recognition This is a popular way of reinforcing behaviour.
-A worker is happy and willing to improve on his or her performance if he or she feels his or her contributions are being recognized and appreciated. - (2) Effective Communication It helps the individual worker to be aware of his or her duties and the general progress being made in the organization. - (3) Managers must be friendly and approachable An atmosphere of warmth and friendliness encourages cooperation. - (4) Participation When workers participate in decisions that affect them, they are more likely to contribute their best to the attainment of the goals of the organization. - (5) Fairness and Justice This assures staff members that promotions and appointments will be based on merit alone. - (6) Respect Respect is reciprocal.
+- (1) Recognition: this is a popular way of reinforcing behaviour.
+A worker is happy and willing to improve on his or her performance if he or she feels his or her contributions are being recognised and appreciated. - (2) Effective communication: it helps the individual worker to be aware of his or her duties and the general progress being made in the organisation. - (3) Managers must be friendly and approachable: an atmosphere of warmth and friendliness encourages cooperation. - (4) Participation: when workers participate in decisions that affect them, they are more likely to contribute their best to the attainment of the goals of the organisation. - (5) Fairness and justice: this assures staff members that promotions and appointments will be based on merit alone. - (6) Respect: respect is reciprocal.
 Managers must respect their subordinates.
 They must show that they care about their subordinates' feeling and desires.